leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 1. Create a polygon shapefile named valley_bottom.shp

 2. Fields:

     area_sq_m - type decimal (double)

     date - type date

     waterbody - type string

-2. Digitize the valley bottom
+3. Digitize the valley bottom

-3. Use the "Smooth" tool at default values
+4. Use the "Smooth" tool at default values

-4. Remove your old valley_bottom layer from the map and export the new "Smooth" temporary layer, overwriting your old shapefile.
+5. Remove your old valley_bottom layer from the map and export the new "Smooth" temporary layer, overwriting your old shapefile.
 Keep the name as valley_bottom

-5. Field calculate necessary fields
+6. Field calculate necessary fields

 What is this layer?
 Valley bottom is the stream/river channels and the nearby low-lying contemporary floodplain.
 The spatial extent of the valley bottom is defined as the area that could plausibly flood during the contemporary flood regime.
-This layer also sets the boundaries for the rest of the digitizing effort.
+This layer also sets the boundaries for the rest of the digitizing effort. **THIS SETS THE EXTENT OF YOUR DIGITIZING.
+None of the remaining shapefiles from this point on should exceed your valley bottom

 #### Lines of Evidence: